filip2cz/filip2cz/README.md

 - Windows: I have it on my desktop :( bcs. videogames
 - FreeBSD: basic knowledge and operability

-I don't really like dualboot, because rebooting the OS is annoying and multitasking is a problem
+I don't really like dualboot, because rebooting the OS is annoying and problematic multitasking, so I am stuck on Windows on some devices for this reason.

 ![Operating systems chart](https://wakatime.com/share/@filip2cz/e557d232-c890-4518-883d-5c5bd14bdb50.png)